A Customized Chemistry Program Saves You Money Every Day

 Jar testing eliminates the guess.

 We run tests on-site using your water — not a theoretical model.
 Multiple treatment chemistries are evaluated side by side under your actual operating conditions.
 The results are immediate and visual: clarity, settleable solids, floc structure, and separation rate.
-You see what the chemistry does in your system before anything is committed to.
+You see what the chemistry does in your system before a cent is spent.

 Worth Stating Clearly